secretstartups/handbook/people-group/learning-and-development/learning-initiatives/index.html.md

 Monthly Announcements from the L&D team are a 3-part announcement.
 This includes:

 1. Async AMA issue for threaded discussion and to share upcoming opportunities and key results in the issue body
-2. Short, 3 minute video recorded using [LOOM] and shared via [SLACK]/[GITLAB LEARN] that highlights opportunities and results
+2. Short, 3 minute video recorded using Loom and shared via Slack and Email that highlights opportunities and results

 ### Preparation checklist for GitLab team members